Public and private travel restrictions during the Covid-19 lockdown

 These times do not apply to private vehicles, the department said.
 However, lockdown restrictions — that travel is only allowed when purchasing food, medicine, seeking medical care or for those performing essential services — apply to anyone on the road.

 Public transport vehicles with a load capacity of four passengers, such as most Uber vehicles, will be limited to one passenger, apart from the driver.
 This also applies to private vehicles, which means that a standard car will be limited to two occupants.
-Minibus taxis licensed to carry eight people will be limited to a maximum of three.
+Minibus taxis licensed to carry 10 people will be limited to carry seven, while midi-buses with a capacity to carry 22 people, will be limited to 15.

 “All public transport operators should put measures in place to adhere to social-distancing to curb the spread of the virus,” the regulations state.